These 21 Powerful PowerPoint tips will add enormous value to your presentation. Create the impact you want to make not just verbally but visually.

 Imagine you are driving down the road and a billboard flashes past you.
 You don’t have time to stop and read it but in a flash you get it.

 That’s exactly what your slides should be designed to do.
-If you’re driving and you can’t get the message that quickly the advertiser has wasted their money, and if you’re slides don’t do the same you’re wasting your audience’s time.
+If you’re driving and you can’t get the message that quickly the advertiser has wasted their money.
+If your slides don’t connect in an instant, you’re wasting your audience’s time.

 2. Don’t use templates